-jazz composer and conductor
+jazz orchestra and beyond...

 "Olivia is a real diamond, creating great work still so early in her career ... (her jazz orchestra) is a project that deserves to be seen on as many stages as possible"